9 warning signs of bad IT architecture

 Redundant data

 Very often, different applications need the same information to get their jobs done.
-You have two choices: Point them all to the same underlying database, which isn’t always possible, or synchronize their separate databases, which is often pretty messy.
+You have two choices: Point them all to the same underlying database, which isn’t always possible, or synchronise their separate databases, which is often pretty messy.

 Or there’s always that manual re-keying option....